 - Project funds researchers

 - Other PhD candidates (not registered with the Human Resources Department)

 Consult the PINTRA page of the Human Resources Department for more information.
 In case of personal questions, contact your administration officer in the Human Resources Department.

 Confidentiality during the preparation of your PhD

 If you are working with external partners during the preparation of your PhD (e.g. a company or other knowledge institution) then you should probably make some agreements beforehand about publications, confidentiality and intellectual property rights regarding the research results.
 The Valorisation Office of Research, Innovation and Valorisation Antwerp (RIVA) will provide the necessary support and draw up an agreement.

 If you believe that certain research results in your PhD thesis could be valorised or used in a commercial application, please contact the Valorisation Office.
 It may be worth protecting them with a patent application.

 Confidentiality regarding your PhD thesis

-If certain aspects of your PhD thesis must remain confidential (e.g. if you have submitted a patent application, or if your thesis was written in collaboration with a company - see above) then a number of confidentiality agreements must be made before your defence (e.g. confidentiality clause for jury members, organising an internal defence).
+If certain aspects of your PhD thesis must remain confidential (e.g. if you have submitted a patent application, or if your thesis was written in collaboration with a company - see above) then a number of confidentiality agreements must be made before your defence (e.g. confidentiality clause for jury members, organising an internal defence,...).
 Please contact the Valorisation Office to make these arrangements.
-When you announce the public PhD defence, please fill in the 'confidentiality checklist' and email it to firstname.lastname@example.org (see PHASE 4, step 6).
+When you announce the public PhD defence, please fill in the 'confidentiality checklist' and email it to email@example.com (see Preparing the defence, step 6).